Som-Energia/qa-control/py2-migration.md

 ### Annotate your pinned dependencies

-Annotating the reason for a pinned dependency is always nice.
-This way your coworkers will feel empowered to remove the pinning when the reason does not apply anymore.
+Annotating the reason for a pinned dependency lets your coworkers feel empowered to remove the pinning when the reason does not apply anymore.
 In this case, we suggest using "Py2" to annotate those pinnings, so it could be dropped when Py2 is no longer supported.

 For the same reason, it is useful to annotate whether it is a direct or indirect dependency.
-Whe nwe will drop Py2, indirect dependencies could be fully dropped, while, direct dependencies just will need to clear the pinning.
+For a direct dependency, you just drop the pinning, but indirect dependencies should be fully dropped once in Py3.

 ### How to include that?